Tommy Edman Player Props: Cardinals vs. Rockies

 Tommy Edman At The Plate

+- Edman is hitting .289 with a double, a home run and five walks.

-- Edman has gotten a hit in six of 10 games this year (60.0%), with multiple hits twice.
+- Edman has picked up a hit in seven of 11 games this season, with multiple hits three times.

-- In 10 games played this season, he has not hit a home run.
+- He has hit a home run in one of 11 games, and in 2.3% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.